maxwellonjoro/postmanerator/README.md

 - Follow the instructions to [get the latest version of Golang installed](https://golang.org/doc/install) on your machine
 - Download Postmanerator using go get: `go get github.com/aubm/postmanerator`
+- Or download by forking/cloning this repo: `git clone github.com/your_username/postmanerator`
-- Finally, generate the binary with `go install`
+- Generate the binary with `go build`
+- To use the binary: `postmanerator -output=./doc.html -collection=$YOUR_PROJECT/postman/collection.json`

 There is also a community maintained docker image available, simply run: